-However, your first consideration should be geomembrane material.
-Not all materials can be left exposed to UV rays or even changes in temperature.
+Not all geomembrane materials can be left exposed because of the effect of either UV radiation or changes in temperature.
 The latter causes thermal expansion and contraction swings in highly crystalline products such as most polyethylenes, particularly HDPE.
-For these materials, long-term exposure to the elements isn’t an option.
-Even if a lighter color material is substituted, the material’s life cycle will still be greatly reduced.
+For those products, long life exposure is not an option because the life will be greatly reduced, even if a lighter color is substituted.

 - No UV exposure; theoretically longer life

 - Ability to view and monitor the geomembrane condition at all times

 - Ability to use steeper side slopes because overburden sliding concerns are eliminated

 - No differential loading due to shifting overburden

 - No added issues with the head drop from containment area to O/W separators (geomembrane must be placed lower to account for overburden thickness)